-Juara Bay itself is stunningly beautiful, and is perhaps the least developed beach on the island (for now anyway).
-We couldn’t believe how perfect the beach was, and it was almost deserted most days.
+Juara Bay itself is stunningly beautiful and is perhaps the least developed Pulau Tioman beachfront (for now anyway).
+We couldn’t believe how perfect the beach was, and it was almost deserted on most days.
 The Project’s hatchery is right on the beach, and the living area is only a few steps away.
 We felt extremely blessed that we got to stay and work in such an amazing location.

 Our volunteering tasks and schedule

-After we had settled in to our room, we had an induction about JTP and what was expected of us.
-Each day at 5:00pm, all staff and volunteers have a meeting to discuss the following day and allocate the tasks for it.
-This was great as we learnt about everything that needed to be done, and got to have a go at all the tasks throughout our week.
+After we had settled into our room, we had an induction about JTP and what was expected of us.
+Each day at 5:00 pm, all staff and volunteers have a meeting to discuss the following day and allocate the tasks for it.
+This was great as we learned about everything that needed to be done, and got to have a go at all the tasks throughout our week.

 Juara Turtle Project is open to the public every single day, from 10am-1pm, and from 3pm-5pm.
-Breakfast was served at 9am, and we had to be ready to receive visitors at 10.
-At first I thought the 2 hour lunch break was perhaps too long, but soon realised it is necessary!
+Breakfast was served at 9 am, and we had to be ready to receive visitors at 10.
+At first, I thought the two-hour lunch break was perhaps too long, but soon realised it is necessary!
 It is the hottest part of the day, and there is no air-conditioning.
-Also with working 7 days a week every week, staff and volunteers really need down-time.
+Also with working 7 days a week every week, staff and volunteers really need downtime.
 If people weren’t relaxing or catching up on laundry or food supplies, they were often out snorkelling in the nearby reefs.